Короткотермінова робота в США (англійською)

 4. Evidence of proficiency in English.

-The best variant is a “Test of English as a Foreign Language” (TOEFL) score of 550 (CBT – 213) or better.
+The best variant is a TOEFL® score of 90 or better.

 5. Explanation of your visa situation.

 - Some organizations can provide an IAP-66 to persons who have found their own positions.
 You should apply to these organizations as early as possible, even before locating a position.
 After securing a trainee position, you can apply with the IAP-66 at the nearest consulate for an exchange visitor visa: J-1.
-A future employer may be far more willing to accept your application if s/he does not have to apply on your behalf to the INS (U.S. Immigration and Naturalization Service).
-If such an effort on behalf of your employer becomes necessary, s/he must file a petition (form I-129B) on your behalf with INS.
+A future employer may be far more willing to accept your application if s/he does not have to apply on your behalf to the DHS (Department of Homeland Security).
+If such an effort on behalf of your employer becomes necessary, s/he must file a petition (form I-129B) on your behalf with DHS.
 The petition must describe the training program and explain why such training cannot be obtained in the trainee’s home country.
-Only if INS gives approval (which may take from 2-3 months), can the U.S. Consulate issue an H-3 visa for practical trainees.
+Only if DHS gives approval (which may take from 2-3 months), can the U.S. Consulate issue an H-3 visa for practical trainees.

 Being able to state in your application that you will make your own arrangements for a visa will increase your chances of employment significantly.